tamersp25/docs/docs/applications/quick-start/step-2.md

 ![general-flow](VDA-AppQS-Step2-OAuth-General-Flow.png)

 1. A "Sign in with Veritone" button on your app’s login page initiates user authentication.
-When the user clicks the button, it redirects them to Veritone’s OAuth 2 server to log in, which authenticates their identity and authorizes your application to access their account.
-Once the user logs in, an authorization grant is sent to your app.
+When a user clicks the button, it redirects them to Veritone’s OAuth 2 server to log in, which authenticates their identity and authorizes your application to access their account.
+Once the user logs in, an authorization code is sent to your app.

-2. Your application requests an _Access Token_ from Veritone’s authorization server by presenting credentials to verify its identity and the authorization grant.
-If the application identity is authenticated and the authorization grant is valid, an _Access Token_ is issued to the application and authorization is complete.
+2. Your application requests an _Access Token_ from Veritone’s authorization server by presenting the authorization code along with credentials to verify its identity.
+If your application's identity is authenticated and the authorization code is valid, an _Access Token_ is issued to your application and authorization is complete.

 3. Your application uses the _Access Token_ to request user account resources from the Veritone API (resource server).
-If the _Access Token_ is valid, the resource server returns the requested resource to the application.
+If the _Access Token_ is valid, the resource server returns the requested resource to your application.

 Depending on the specific flow type that you use, the actual process will differ slightly from the general flow shown above.
 Veritone supports two flows for authentication: